ido-ofir/core/README.md

 Components can be defined similar to normal modules, using a unique name.

-very simple components can be just a function:
+very simple components can be a simple function:
 ```jsx
 var core = require('core');